 I would tend to suggest giving easy-care or cool plants as gifts.
 Such as:

-> 1 – Golden or Neon Pothos
+1 – Golden Pothos

-> As a big a one as your budget allows.
+As a big a one as your budget allows.
 Get a really cool hanging pot and plant up a few cuttings together so it gets really full.

 Pothos are great for complete beginners for a couple of reasons:

 - They’re forgiving of poor light, low humidity, and an incongruent watering schedule